 The weather is so good in Lisbon you’ll probably spend most of your time exploring outside, but here are some indoor activities should you need to seek shelter:

-3. The cheapest way to get about is to buy a Bilhete TurÍstico (travel pass) for unlimited use of trams, buses, metro and elevators.
+Public transport The cheapest way to get about is to buy a Bilhete TurÍstico (travel pass) for unlimited use of trams, buses, metro and elevators.
 You’ll first need to buy a rechargable Viva Viagem card, available from Metro ticket desks and city kiosks.
-There is also an open-top Hop on, Hop off bus.
+There is also an open-top Hop On-Hop off bus.

 Looking for family-friendly accommodation in Lisbon?
 Book your stay via booking.com/amsterdammamas and we'll receive a portion of the reservation value.
 Find the perfect accommodation for your family and support Amsterdam Mamas at the same time!